truenas/middleware/docs/userguide/index.rst

 Once you have the *.tgz* file for the operating system, save it to either an FTP share or an HTTP server.
 You will need the associated FTP or HTTP URL in order to add the template to the list of available templates.

-To add the template, click Jails → Add Jail Templates which will open the screen seen in Figure 13.3b.
+To add the template, click :menuselection:`Jails --> Add Jail Templates` which will open the screen seen in Figure 13.3b.

 **Figure 13.3b: Adding A Custom Jail Template**